Anorexia, Anxiety and OCD After Vaccinations

 Girl Develops OCD and Anorexia Immediately After Vaccination

-As an ND working with vaccine injuries I am not at all surprised by these findings, as I have seen them in clinical practice quite often, but relieved that someone is actually looking at scientific data to substantiate what parents have said for years.
+As an ND working with vaccine injuries I am not at all surprised by these findings, as I have seen them in clinical practice quite often.
+I am relieved that someone is actually looking at scientific data to substantiate what many parents have said for years.

 The teenage daughter of one of my friends, never vaccinated, was accepted into a prestigious private school years ago, but asked to be fully vaccinated up to date to attend.
-Shortly after the family complied the young girl developed fairly severe anorexia nervosa and OCD.
-She was unable to complete the program and is still suffering from these conditions ten years later, even receiving disability for them.
+Shortly after receiving the vaccines the young girl developed fairly severe anorexia nervosa and OCD.
+She was unable to complete the program and is still suffering from these conditions ten years later, in fact, she is on disability as a result.